DavidWz/Haskell-Interpreter/README.md

 This is a haskell interpreter written in Java.
 The underlying theory is taken from the functional programming course at the RWTH Aachen university. (http://verify.rwth-aachen.de/fp16/)

 ## Haskell Subset
 Refer to `src/haskell/complex/parser/ComplexHaskell.g4` for the grammar of the supported subset of Haskell.
+For a list of predefined functions, refer to `src/lambda/reduction/delta/PredefinedFunction.java`.

 As an example, consider the following data structure for lists in full haskell:
 `data List a = Nil | Cons a (List a)`
 A function which calculates the length of such a list can be defined as follows: